klee44/klee44.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in [School of Computing, Informatics, and Decision Systems Engineering](https://cidse.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/) as an assistant professor in summer 2021.
-I am generally interested in deep learning, representation learning, and dynamical systems. \\
+I am generally interested in deep learning, representation learning, and dynamical systems.<br/>

 Open positions: I am looking for self-motivated Ph.D. research assistants.
 Email me with your CV and a brief introduction of your research interests to kookjin.lee@asu.edu.